FREE Case Review (866) 588-0600

 U.S. states that still recognize common-law marriages include Colorado, Iowa, Kansas, Montana, New Hampshire, Oklahoma, Rhode Island, South Carolina, Texas, Utah and the District of Columbia.

-However, there are nuances for many states that have common-law marriage.
+However, there are nuances for many states that have common-law marriages.
 For example, Oklahoma has contradicting laws and New Hampshire only recognizes them for inheritance purposes.

 What are the Advantages of a Common Law Marriage?